gkosae/njs-dlrb/README.md

 ```

 # Note
-Tested only on Ubuntu 20.04.
+This has been tested only on Ubuntu 20.04 with Ruby 2.7.3.